Deformed Hermitian Yang-Mills connections, extended gauge group and scalar curvature: Background and main results

 We begin by studying the special case when $X$ is an \emph{abelian surface}.
 As a preliminary step we derive a priori estimates for invariant solutions of \eqref{coupled_dHYM}, under a semipositivity condition, and a condition on the phase $e^{\ii\hth}$.
 These rely heavily on the results of \cite{fengSz} and may be of independent interest.

-As before, it is convenient to set $F(h) = \ii F$, for a real $2$-form $F$, and to formulate our results in terms of $F$. \begin{prop} Let $X$ be an abelian surface, and $(\omega_g, h)$ be a $U(1)^2$-invariant solution of the coupled equations \eqref{coupled_dHYM} on a line bundle $L\to X$, for a fixed function $f$.
+As before, it is convenient to set $F(h) = \ii F$, for a real $2$-form $F$, and to formulate our results in terms of $F$. \begin{prop} Let $X$ be an abelian surface, and $(\omega_g, F)$ be a $U(1)^2$-invariant solution of the coupled equations \eqref{coupled_dHYM}, for a fixed function $f$.
 Suppose we have $F \geq 0$, and the phase $e^{\ii\hth}$ satisfies

+Then there are a priori $C^k$ estimates on $(g, F)$ of all orders, with respect to the background flat metric $\omega_0$, depending only on $f$, the phase $e^{\ii\hth}$, and the coupling constant $\alpha$.
+Moreover the metric $g$ is uniformly positive, depending on $\sup |f|$, $\alpha$ and $e^{\ii \hth}$. \end{prop} \begin{rmk} The necessary conditions that the class $[F]$ is (semi)positive and that we have $\sin(\hth) < 0,\, \cos(\hth) > 0$ are indeed compatible.
+A straightforward computation shows that on a complex surface we have